The Penn (17th Street) Incline descends over Bigelow

 Allegheny County and City of Pittsburgh: Incline List.

 Images And Maps Showing

 The Pittsburgh Incline Plane, or Knoxville

-Incline, was 2460 feet long, rising of 375 feet.
-There was a 18 degree
+Incline, was 2460 feet long and rose 375 feet with an 18 degree

-Pittsburgh.
-It ran for 70 years, from 1890 to 1960.
+from August 1890 to December 1960.

 The upper loading platform (left), was located on Warrington Avenue.
-A car (right) leaves the upper
+A car

 The Knoxville Incline's cars moving along

 both sides of the tracks, with the Mount Oliver Incline in the distance.
 The